15 Things to Do Around Obuse & Where to Stay

 Yamada Onsen, as it is named, is a hot spring village and has several communal bath houses in the village.
 ‘Takino-yu‘ (“yu” means hot spring in Japanese) is one of the most beautiful onsen set in nature of the region.
 It is a gender-mixed, stone-made, outdoor bath structure at the top of river gorge.
-Another bath house ‘Oyu’ is a more conservative choice as it is gender-separated, wooden-made, and has an indoor onsen located in the village center.
+Another bath house ‘Oyu’ is a more conservative choice as it is gender-separated, wooden-made, and has an indoor onsen located in the village centre.
 They are both 100% natural water, which means that the onsen bath is filled by pure volcanic water sprung directly from the source.

 12 / GO WILD IN WINTER / January to April

-Yamaboku Wild Snow Park is a small and cozy ski resort that is popular among local skiers.
+Yamaboku Wild Snow Park is a small and cosy ski resort that is popular among local skiers.
 The resort has unique characteristics and is a must-go for powder hunters as the ski terrain is laid out in a way that skiers/snowboarders can cut through the groomed slope and go into the off-piste routes freely.
 The ski resort retains a nostalgic vibe of a authentic Japanese ski resort as they are run by the local community of Yamada Onsen.
 Highlight of this resort is getting on a single-person lift (very rare to find one) and glide down off-piste routes at your free will.
 A rental store is located at the base of the resort so no need of bring your own gear.

 13 / ENJOY SOME OF NAGANO’S BEST BLOSSOMS / April